chechen0904/credit-constraints/README.md

 |   ├── python
 |   ├── stata
 ├── data                           # Data folder
-|   ├── raw                        # Raw datas: 2017 CHFS
+|   ├── raw                        # Raw datas: 2017/2015/2013/2011 CHFS
 |   ├── derived                    # Derived data from running .do files or .ipynb file
 ├── results                        # Output files (Empty and will be used later) └── README.md
 ```
 The organization of this repository are shown above.

+1. I only focus on data from 2017 CHFS, and use data from other years mainly to solve some missing values issues.

-Due to some derived data are too large, I didn't upload the `derived` folder, so you cannot it.
+2. Due to some derived data are too large, I didn't upload the `derived` folder, so you cannot it.
 However, you can get those in the `derived` folder by unzipping the data in the `raw` folder and running the code (remember: you need to create a `derived` folder within the `data` folder first).

 ## Order for running code files
 1. 1_merge_data.do